Why Our Work is Needed

 Brief Overview of What We’re Doing

-To assess conservation adoption in Illinois and identify key factors that lead to higher adoption rates, Delta Institute and Environmental Working Group partnered to identify conservation hotspots.
+To assess conservation adoption in Illinois and identify key factors that lead to higher adoption rates, Delta Institute and the Environmental Working Group partnered to identify conservation hotspots.
 We utilized publicly available data to identify where conservation practices are being adopted.
 Where we had datasets that covered extended time ranges, we also assessed the longevity of conservation behavior.
 Additionally, an interactive map was created to facilitate further exploration of the data.
 The results of the analysis suggest that future strategies which seek to more effectively deploy financial and technical support to increase conservation adoption should be modified to focus on local conditions and concerns, avoiding a state-wide or uniform program design that fails to consider local factors.

 Project Materials and Resources

 The additional resources below contain key resources related to the hotspot analysis: